Parietex Mesh (Paratex, Pariatex) Lawsuits and Complications

 The History of Parietex Mesh Products

-The company first started out as a textile mill in Massachusetts in 1903 and developed into a health and hygiene company.
+The company started as a textile mill in Massachusetts in 1903 and developed into a health and hygiene company.
 In 2007, the company was acquired by a larger manufacturer and was renamed Covidien.

 Covidien’s history is plagued by FDA recalls.
 In 2017, the company recalled dozens of products because of defects and patient complaints.
 While the FDA has not issued a Parietex mesh recall, the case for a recall is growing.

 The reason for these modifications was to prevent tearing.
-This hook model became known as the Parietex ProGrip and like prior designs, it can cause serious internal injuries.
+This hook model became known as the Parietex ProGrip, and like prior designs, it can cause serious internal injuries.
 This new version made its debut in the early 2000s.

 Like with most surgical mesh products, Covidien did not conduct human trials before putting Parietex mesh into the market.
-This is because Covidien took advantage of the FDA’s 510k fast-track approval process.
+This is because Covidien took advantage of the FDA’s 510(k) fast-track approval process.
 The actual submission can be found here).
-Read more about the FDA 510k approval loophole.
+Read more about the FDA 510(k) approval loophole.

 Parietex Mesh Complications and Design History